About Summer Activities in 2 Alpes

 Enjoy a few hours of fun in the summer months on the miniature golf course in Les 2 Alpes.
 Great for some gentle exercise on a sunny day, Les 2 Alpes also has "Pit-Pat" mini-golf, a cross between billiards and crazy golf.

-Les 2 Alpes bike park is one of the greatest in the Alps.
-With 4 sectors (Vallée Blanche, Jandri, Le Diable and Venosc), 6 lifts, 88km of runs and various downhill tracks, enduro itineraries and touring courses, it is a paradise for mountain bikers!
+Les Deux Alpes is one of the more recent ski resorts to develop its summer programme to include mountain biking.
+The bike park is one of the greatest in the Alps.
+With 4 sectors (Vallée Blanche, Jandri, Le Diable and Venosc), 100km of marked tracks, 26 descents, 5 cross country routes and 10 lifts that can transport bikes it is definitely worth checking out!
+There are various downhill tracks, enduro itineraries and touring courses, a paradise for mountain bikers!

 Museums & Galleries

 If you're after a more cultural affair, you can visit the Chasal Lento Museum in Mont de Lans to learn about the region's history and customs, or to the Mémoires d'Alpinisme Museum to know more about mountaneering and how it came to be such an important discipline.
 You can also head to the Ice Cave, located at 3200m, an unique experience to enter inside a glacier and discover amazing ice sculptures.

 Nature Reserves & Parks

 The Ecrins National Park is one of the highlights of the Southern Alps region; a haven for all sorts of wildlife as well as a magnet for outdoor sports enthusiasts, it is well worth a visit at any time of year.
 The 750,000 people who visit the Ecrins National Park each year are a diverse bunch ranging from serious alpinists, ramblers, hardcore rock climbers, families with children, adrenaline junkies and day-trippers hoping to spot a marmot or two!